-Most people are aware of the plight of wildlife on the African continent.
-Fewer people realise the human toll protecting it has taken.
-To provide some context, more than 1,500 rangers have been killed in the line of duty since 2005.
-Many more have been left injured and unable to work, leaving orphans and destitute families as the collateral damage in the battle to save our wilderness.
+Most people are aware of the plight facing African wildlife, yet few realise the human cost behind the battle to save our wilderness.
+Did you know that more than 1,500 rangers have been killed in the line of duty since 2005?
+Hami represents just one of these courageous men and women who have made the ultimate sacrifice to protect Africa’s natural heritage.
+Many more have been injured and are now unable to work, leaving destitute families as collateral damage in the race against poaching.

 Going Above and Beyond...
 Literally!

-In 2018, in partnership with Beyond the Ultimate and Save the Rhino International, For Rangers launched the For Rangers Ultra: 230km through Kenya’s premium ‘Big Five’ country: Lewa, Borana, Ol Jogi and Ol Pejeta Conservancies.
-46 runners took part in the inaugural event and 68 in the second one, raising a combined total of almost £260,000 for Save the Rhino and For Rangers.
-In 2019 a team of four rangers, one from each of the four rhino conservancies, successfully completed the Ultra; we hope this will continue for as long as the event takes place.
+In partnership with Beyond the Ultimate and Save the Rhino International, we launched the For Rangers Ultra in 2018.
+This 230km race passes through Kenya’s premium ‘Big Five’ country, taking in the conservancies of Lewa, Borana, Ol Jogi and Ol Pejeta.
+46 runners took part in the inaugural event and 68 in the second one, raising a combined total of almost £260,000.
+In 2019 a team of rangers representing the four rhino conservancies successfully completed the Ultra, something we hope will continue for future events.

 Interested in participating in our 2021 For Rangers Ultra?
 Find out more here.